movyus/casnections/README.md

 # Casnections

-a lil fun game i made for my other half. yipeee
+this is a clone of the New York Times game connections I made for my pookie